PENNSYLVANIA ONE CALL SYSTEM, INC.

 Sec.
 3. A General member shall be any facility owner which is a political subdivision with a population less than two thousand or a municipal authority serving less than five thousand persons.
 General members shall not pay the municipal activity fee, but shall pay for requested additional services.

 Sec.
-4. An Associate member shall be any contractor, contractor association, insurance company, or other entity other than a facility owner (as defined in the Act) requesting membership and approved by the Board of Directors as signified by a majority vote at a membership meeting or as directed by the Act.
-Associate members shall pay dues, but shall not be entitled to vote.
+4. An Associate member shall be any excavator, excavator association, insurance company, or other entity other than a facility owner (as defined in the Act) requesting membership.
+Associate members shall pay fees, but shall not be entitled to vote.

 Sec.
 5. A member may terminate its membership by providing written notice to the Board of Directors 120 days in advance of such severance; however, such termination shall not relieve the member of its responsibility, financial or otherwise, for the period for which it was a member or as a result of events occurring during such period.

 Sec.
 6. A member may be dismissed for failure to meet financial obligations upon a majority vote of the Board of Directors.
 A member may be dismissed for other causes by a two-thirds vote of the Board of Directors.
 Grounds for dismissal include but are not limited to violation of law, violation of the By-Laws or conduct prejudicial to the Corporation.
-A statement of the charges shall be sent by certified or registered mail to the last known address of the member subject to dismissal at least thirty (30) days before the final action is taken on the charges.
+A statement of the charges shall be sent by certified or registered mail to the last known address of the member subject to dismissal at least 30 days before the final action is taken on the charges.
 The statement shall state the time and place of the meeting of the Board of Directors at which the charges shall be considered and the member shall have the opportunity to appear in person or submit any writing in defense of such charges before any action is taken.